PAM-IE 2026

 Parallel program

-Book presentations, special events, etc.: In a paragraph of 250 words, explain the Background, Aims, and Short outline of the activity.
+Book presentations, special events, etc.: In a paragraph of 250 words, explain the

 Reviewing procedure